MGleason1/PGN-Spy/PGN Spy/ReadMe.txt

 the next-best option (i.e. comparing the 2nd move to the 3rd move, comparing the 3rd move to the 4th move); the unclear position setting compares each move to the best option.

-Blunder threshold - moves that are worse than the best option by this value will be reported as blunders.

 Undecided position threshold - positions that are evaluated such that neither side has an advantage greater than the specified threshold are reported in the results for undecided positions.
 Positions where one side or the other has a large advantage are excluded.